-The graph below shows a trended view of the distribution of individuals served within the Monroe County public mental health system by program category for the years 2013 through 2017 for the Total Mental Health Population.
-The percentages of clients using Emergency and Inpatient services have decreased slightly in 2017 from 13.
-The percentage of clients using Case Management services has increased due to the implentation of Health Home Care Management for both Adults and Children and Youth during this 5 year time period.
-There has been some fluctuation in Outpatient service usage but the 2017 level is almost the same as 2013.
+The graph below shows a trended view of the distribution of individuals served within the Monroe County public mental health system by program category for the years 2014 through 2018 for the Total Mental Health Population.
+The percentages of clients using Emergency and Inpatient services have decreased in 2018 from 2014.
+The percentage of clients using Case Management services has decreased slightly from 2014 after showing an increase due to the implentation of Health Home Care Management for both Adults and Children and Youth during this 5 year time period.
+This trend may be due to clients receiving Health Home Care Management services from one of the many providers not submitting to the data resource.
+There has been some fluctuation in Outpatient service usage but the 2018 level is almost the same as 2014.
 Some of the changes are due to program openings and closings in the Monroe County system of care or agency discontinuation of data submissions to the community database.

-Trends in service use in 2013 to 2017 for the Adult Mental Health Population (>17 years old) show similar patterns to the total mental health population in all program categories when comparing percentage of clients using services in 2017 to 2013.
-Outpatient service use for Adults has not returned to as high a level in 2017 from 2013 when compared to the total population.
+Trends in service use in 2014 to 2018 for the Adult Mental Health Population (>17 years old) show similar patterns to the total mental health population in all program categories when comparing percentage of clients using services in 2018 to 2014.

-Trends in service use in 2013 to 2017 for the Children & Youth Mental Health Population (<18 years old) show some differences from the total mental health population when comparing percentage of clients using services in 2017 to 2013.
+Trends in service use in 2014 to 2018 for the Children & Youth Mental Health Population (<18 years old) show some differences from the total mental health population when comparing percentage of clients using services in 2018 to 2014.
 Outpatient service use is at it's highest point in this 5 year period and percentages of children & youth using Emergency services or Inpatient have not shown the same rate of decrease as the total population.
 Case management usage does not show the same increase as adults due to reporting of C&Y Health Home care management being limited to just one community provider.